Buffett says Trump tax proposal won't fundamentally change Berkshire

-May 22 Britain's FTSE 100 index is seen opening up 15 points at 7,486 on Monday, according to financial bookmakers, with futures up 0.52 percent ahead of the cash market open.

-May 6 U.S. President Donald Trump's plan to cut the corporate tax rate to 15 percent would be a tailwind for profitability at Warren Buffett's Berkshire Hathaway Inc , but won't fundamentally change how its business units operate, Buffett said.
+U.S. President Donald Trump's plan to cut the corporate tax rate to 15 percent would be a tailwind for profitability at Warren Buffett's Berkshire Hathaway Inc (BRKa.N), but won't fundamentally change how its business units operate, Buffett said.

 “The deferred taxes that are applicable to unrealized gains on securities would all be applicable to us," Buffett said during Berkshire's annual shareholders meeting on Saturday.
 "We have $90 or $95 billion in gains, and our owners, dollar for dollar, will participate in that ...
 If the rate were to drop 10 percent, that $9.5 billion is real."